kevstter/image_inpainting/README.md

 # image_inpainting
 Demonstrating the use of linearly stabilized schemes for image inpainting.

+## Current state
+In the [figs](figs) folder are two figures, originally from the public domain, but now artificially "corrupted".
+These are just begging to be restored using image inpainting techniques.

+In [tv](tv), we have so far files covering explicit and implicit solvers, solving the diffusion and TV based inpainting models.

+In [tvhneg](tvhneg), we have so far ... nothing.

 ## Plan
 The first step is to present the use of linearly stabilized schemes on two PDE-based inpainting models.